Oxford Foot Model: helping children walk

-For the many thousands of children with cerebral palsy and other foot problems, walking can be extremely painful.
-This has a major impact on their lives and can exclude them from taking part in activities their friends or schoolmates might enjoy.
+Walking can be very painful for the many thousands of children with cerebral palsy (CP) and other foot problems.
+This has a major impact on their lives and can exclude them from taking part in numerous activities.
+Ninety per cent of children with CP develop deformities in their feet caused by unusual forces on the foot during their early development.

-The analysis is made using motion capture technology which is commonly used to assess how athletes run, to help them run more efficiently and to identify posture related or movement related problems.
-Markers are placed on various parts of the feet and legs and specialised motion capture cameras track the movement of the feet and legs while walking.
-To detect muscle activity, electrodes can also be placed on the surface of the skin.
+The analysis is made using motion capture technology – markers are placed on various parts of the feet and legs and specialised cameras track the movement of the feet and legs.
+Electrodes can also be placed on the surface of the skin to detect muscle activity.

 The OFM has led to a greater knowledge of how foot deformities occur, including high arch, low arch, club foot, amputation and when part of the foot is missing through inherited conditions or accidents, stiff feet, feet that are too flexible and bunions – anything where there’s a mechanical problem with the foot.

-Today, the OFM is now the standard way doctors make accurate decisions to help treat people with foot problems.
-It is used across the UK in clinics, hospitals and universities.
+The OFM is now the standard way doctors make accurate decisions to help treat people with foot problems.
+It is used across the UK in clinics, hospitals and universities, benefitting around 4,000 children a year who have their foot movements assessed with it.